Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

 Why analysts reach for it

 • Visual triage.
-Categories on tabs, per-row risk hints (unsigned PE, AppData/Temp paths, unsigned drivers), inline search, unassociated-only filter, and per-category CSV export.
+Categories on tabs, per-row risk hints (unsigned PE, AppData/Temp paths, unsigned drivers), inline search, unassociated-only filter, per-category CSV export.

 Where it bites